 Join us every Sunday for our open Argentine tango practice session, Gran Practilonga Dominical de Tango Argentino.
 Our practilonga (practice+milonga) is a casual dance session that allows tango dancers to polish technique, work out new moves recently introduced in class, and make mistakes in a judgement free environment.
 It’s also fine to talk while dancing as you examine the nuts and bolts with your partner.
-Práctica represents a vital element in the formation tango dancers – from novices to the advanced – allowing students to play an active role in learning and evolving as tangueros.
+Práctica represents a vital forum in the formation tango dancers – from novices to the advanced – allowing students to play an active role in learning and evolving as tangueros.

 |Why?||Because friends don’t let friends go blindly to milongas|

 |Who?||Us, you, your BFFs, long lost siblings (no partner is required)

 All levels are welcome, including beginners familiar with tango fundamentals (i.e., basic 8 count, walking in parallel and cross systems, front and back ochos, weight change, rock step).